git-ritesh/21-Days-Responsive-CSS-Challenge/Day-10/README.md

-# Day-10 | A deeper dive into flexbox
+# Day-10 | Extra Curricular Activites
 Yesterday was a big day, so there is no shame in taking a break at this point!

 If you're loving flexbox (or perhaps still a little confused by it!), I do have a 3-part series on YouTube that goes much deeper than we've looked so far, and could help you grasp it.